PacoteJS/pacote/packages/memoize/README.md

 `memoize()` takes two function arguments:

 - A function that generates a string key for cached results.
-This function optionally takes the same arguments as the function to memoize.
+This function takes the same arguments as the function to memoize.

 - The function to memoize. `memoize()` returns a version of this function that caches results.